aldomonteiro/GoQuizz/README.md

 The web app has a public home page, authenticated home page, login page, register page, about page, and a simple notepad to demonstrate the CRUD operations.

-The entrypoint for the web app is gowebapp.go.
+The entrypoint for the web app is goquizz.go.
 The file loads the application settings, starts the session, connects to the database, sets up the templates, loads the routes, attaches the middleware, and starts the web server.